Clement-Jean/clement-jean.github.io/about.md

                     <div class="timeline-content">
                         <img src="{{ site.baseurl }}/images/epitech.png" />
                         <h3 class="timeline-title">Regional teaching assistant</h3>
                         <p align="justify">"These students are motors in their region to their peers and enjoy a series of benefits and special conditions.
-Because they engage with Epitech, Epitech agrees with them: Epitech is a school where the responsibility is shared and learned from the 1st years."</p>
+Because they engage with Epitech, Epitech agrees with them: Epitech is a school where the responsibility is shared and learned from the 1st years.".
+My job was teaching C, C++ and linux to younger generation of Epitech's students</p>
                     </div>
                 </li>
                 <li class="timeline-item">